H2CK/webtrees/README.md

 [webtrees](http://www.webtrees.net) is a free open source web-based genealogy application intended for collaborative use.
 It is compatible with standard 5.5.1-GEDCOM files.
 In this docker image based on phusion webtrees is provided.
 A database is not embedded in this image.

-Since 12/07/19 version 2.0 is officially released and also provided by this repository as docker image.

 This container now supports multiple architectures.
 That allows to run this image for example also on a Raspberry Pi.
 Please use the corresponding newly introduced image tags using the following syntax: ```<webtrees version>-<build version>-<architecture>```
 Supported architectures are: amd64, arm32v7, arm64v8, i386, ppc64le, s390x